 As a child training at Sue Hill Dance and later BDC Lulu went on to complete her studies at the Urdang Academy London.
 Upon graduation, she joined Royal Caribbean playing the role of Frenchy in Grease.
 She looks forward to returning to the cast of Grease soon however is happy to be able to give back to the place where it all began.

 Training with Sue Hill Dance and later BDC Ella went on to complete her training at Millennium Performing Arts, London graduating with a first-class honors degree.
-Upon graduation, in this difficult time, Ella has returned to us for the time being with hopes of working commercially alongside teaching.
+Upon graduation, Ella decided that she wanted to teach and has continued her studies with the International Dance Teachers Association.

 BDC Theatre College is based in the historic Victoria Hall in Radstock.
 The building underwent extensive and sympathetic renovation in 2013 resulting in four light and airy studios, and a large theatre style studio with tiered seating, providing an inspiring setting for the students to undertake their training.
 We also have an additional fifth studio in our sister building less than a two-minute walk from the main building.